narju64/narju.net/README.md

 # Narju.net

-A personal website showcasing interests, projects, and thoughts.
+A personal website showcasing creative works, collections, and thoughts.
 Built with React, TypeScript, and Vite.

 ## 🚀 Features